Assessing the Business Process Modeling Competences of Large Language Models

 \subsection{Process Model Quality}

 With process model quality, we refer to the extent to which a process model meets certain standards and criteria.
-Thereby, frameworks define the scope and terms of process model quality, while metrics provide concrete measurements for assessing the quality of process models.
-Those metrics enable the measurement of certain aspects of the process model complexity, like process model complexity: size, density, partitionability, connector interplay, cyclicity, and concurrency, edges style, crossing edges, edge angles, symmetry in blocks, as well as the consistency flow \cite{Sorg_complexity_2025, Mendling_Metrics_2008}.
+Thereby, frameworks define the scope and terms of process model quality, while metrics provide concrete measurements for assessing it.
+Those metrics enable the measurement of certain aspects of the process model complexity, such as size, density, partitionability, connector interplay, cyclicity, and concurrency, edge style, crossing edges, edge angles, symmetry in blocks, as well as the consistency flow \cite{Sorg_complexity_2025, Mendling_Metrics_2008}.
 These evaluate the process specifications encoded in the process model as well as the process model layout and representation.
-Those metrics now allow us to analyze and judge the process model and its quality aspects after modeling.
+Those metrics now allow us to analyze and judge the process model and its quality aspects.

-Several frameworks defining process model quality, like SEQUAL \cite{Krogstie_sequal_2006} or SIQ \cite{Reijers_Bsuiness_2010}, exist.
-We build upon the SIQ framework \cite{Reijers_Bsuiness_2010} that defines process model quality through the three dimensions: syntactic, pragmatic, and semantic quality.
+Several frameworks defining process model quality, like SEQUAL \cite{Krogstie_2006_quality_framework, Krogstie_sequal_BPM_2016} or SIQ \cite{Reijers_Bsuiness_2010}, exist.
+We build upon the SIQ framework \cite{Reijers_Bsuiness_2010}, which defines process model quality in three dimensions: syntactic, pragmatic, and semantic quality.
 The abbreviation SIQ also hints at its characteristics, as "it is \textit{S}imple enough to be practically applicable, yet \textit{I}ntegrates the most relevant insights from the BPM field, while it deals with \textit{Q}uality" \cite[~p.171]{Reijers_Bsuiness_2010}.
 Thus, the intention behind building the SIQ framework was to establish a simple process quality definition that can easily be used in practice without neglecting important aspects of BPM field.

-The SIQ framework, as shown in \autoref{fig:SIQ_framework} is based on three basic types of process model quality displayed in the center: syntactic, pragmatic, and semantic quality.
-The "wall" surrounding the heart of the framework concerns the establishment of the validity of the solution.
-For each of the three approaches, validation, verification, and certification, different approaches can be used to inspect the degree of validity.
-Lastly, there is a wall of ensuring, which introduces concepts, namely "truth-by-design", "understandable-by-design", and "Correct-by-design", that should prevent any threats to the correctness of the process model.
+The SIQ framework, as shown in \autoref{fig:SIQ_framework} is based on syntactic, pragmatic, and semantic quality aspects of process model quality displayed in its center.
+The surrounding "wall" concerns the establishment of the validity of the solution.
+For each of the three approaches, validation, verification, and certification, different methods can be used to inspect the degree of validity.
+Lastly, the "wall of ensuring" introduces the concepts of \enquote{truth-by-design}, \enquote{understandable-by-design}, and \enquote{correct-by-design}, which aim to prevent threats to the correctness of the resulting process model.